-- 18.1.1 This Chapter sets out the Rule Change process to be followed in relation to submitting and deciding on Rule Change Proposal. - 18.1.2 Any person may submit a Rule Change Proposal, which shall be assessed by either the Energy Commission (in the case of minor or urgent amendments to these Guidelines) or a standing Rule Change Panel (for all other Rule Change Proposals).
+- 17.1.1 This Chapter sets out the Rule Change process to be followed in relation to submitting and deciding on Rule Change Proposal. - 17.1.2 Any person may submit a Rule Change Proposal, which shall be assessed by either the Commission (in the case of minor or urgent amendments to these Guidelines) or a standing Rule Change Panel (for all other Rule Change Proposals).

-18.2 Role of Energy Commission
+17.2 Role of the Commission

-- 18.2.1 The Energy Commission is responsible for the administration and maintenance of these Guidelines. - 18.2.2 Subject to Rule 18.2.2, the Energy Commission may amend these Guidelines by activating the Rule Change process. - 18.2.3 The Energy Commission may only make a Rule Change: - (a) if a Rule Change Panel has provided a Final Rule Change Recommendation to the Energy Commission in which it declares that it considers that the Rule Change would better facilitate the objectives of the Single Buyer as specified in Rule 4.2; - (b) under the Minor Rule Change Procedures specified under Rule 18.9; or - (c) under the Urgent Rule Change Procedures specified under Rule 18.10. - 18.2.4 The Energy Commission may appoint experts as required to assist it in coming to a decision on whether or not to make a Rule Change.
+- 17.2.1 The Commission is responsible for the administration and maintenance of these Guidelines. - 17.2.2 Subject to Rule 17.2.1, the Commission may amend these Guidelines by activating the Rule Change process. - 17.2.3 The Commission may only make a Rule Change: - (a) if a Rule Change Panel has provided a Final Rule Change Recommendation to the Commission in which it declares that it considers that the Rule Change would better facilitate the objectives of the Single Buyer as specified in Rule 3.2; - (b) under the Minor Rule Change Procedures specified under Rule 17.9; or - (c) under the Urgent Rule Change Procedures specified under Rule 17.10. - 17.2.4 The Commission may appoint experts as required to assist it in coming to a decision on whether or not to make a Rule Change.

-18.3 Rule Change Panel
+17.3 Rule Change Panel

-18.3.1 The Energy Commission shall convene a standing Rule Change Panel to assess and make recommendations on Rule Change Proposals.
+- 17.3.1 The Commission shall convene a standing Rule Change Panel to assess and make recommendations on Rule Change Proposals. - 17.3.2 The members of the Rule Change Panel shall be appointed by the Commission and shall consist of the following members: - (a) an independent Chair; - (b) a representative of the Single Buyer;

-- 18.3.2 The members of the Rule Change Panel shall be appointed by the Energy Commission and shall consist of the following members: - (a) An independent Chair - (b) A representative of the Single Buyer ; - (c) Two (2) members representing the Generators, one of whom shall be a representative of the SESB Generation and the other one shall be representative of the Independent Power Producers; - (d) A representative of the Grid Owner; - (e) A representative of the GSO; and - (f) any other independent expert or experts as deemed appropriate by the Energy Commission. - 18.3.3 In order to be eligible to sit on the Rule Change Panel, a person shall understand of the Electricity Industry or has the capacity to readily acquire such an understanding. - 18.3.4 The Rule Change Panel may request that the Energy Commission to engage independent experts as required to assist the Rule Change Panel in performing its functions in hearing and making decisions on Rule Change Proposals. - 18.3.5 The Energy Commission shall provide secretariat support to the Rule Change Panel. - 18.3.6 Any costs incurred by the Rule Change Panel in assessing a Rule Change Proposal are to be borne by the Energy Commission.
+- (c) two (2) members representing the Generators, one of whom shall be a representative of the SESB Generation and the other one shall be representative of the Independent Power Producers; - (d) a representative of the Grid Owner; - (e) a representative of the GSO; and - (f) any other independent expert or experts as deemed appropriate by the Commission. - 17.3.3 In order to be eligible to sit on the Rule Change Panel, a person shall understand of the Electricity Industry or has the capacity to readily acquire such an understanding. - 17.3.4 The Rule Change Panel may request that the Commission to engage independent experts as required to assist the Rule Change Panel in performing its functions in hearing and making decisions on Rule Change Proposals. - 17.3.5 The Commission shall provide secretariat support to the Rule Change Panel. - 17.3.6 Any costs incurred by the Rule Change Panel in assessing a Rule Change Proposal are to be borne by the Commission.

-18.4 Submission of Rule Change Proposal
+17.4 Submission of Rule Change Proposal

-- 18.4.1 Any person can submit a Rule Change Proposal. - 18.4.2 Any Rule Change Proposal must be submitted in writing to the Energy Commission for review and assessment. - 18.4.3 Each Rule Change Proposal shall: - (a) set out in sufficient detail the nature and purpose of the Rule Change Proposal;

-- (b) set out the basis upon which the Proposer considers that it would better facilitate the achievement of the objectives as specified in Rule 4.2; - (c) propose suggested texts for the relevant chapters and rules of these Guidelines which are to be amended or otherwise affected by the Rule Change Proposal; and - (d) state the name of the Proposer and the Proposer's Representative.
+- 17.4.1 Any person can submit a Rule Change Proposal. - 17.4.2 Any Rule Change Proposal must be submitted in writing to the Commission for review and assessment. - 17.4.3 Each Rule Change Proposal shall: - (a) set out in sufficient detail the nature and purpose of the Rule Change Proposal; - (b) set out the basis upon which the Proposer considers that it would better facilitate the achievement of the objectives as specified in Rule 3.2; - (c) propose suggested texts for the relevant chapters and rules of these Guidelines which are to be amended or otherwise affected by the Rule Change Proposal; and - (d) state the name of the Proposer and the Proposer's Representative.

-18.5 Initial assessment of a Rule Change Proposal
+17.5 Initial assessment of a Rule Change Proposal